David-Bromell/Android-Development-Project/DESIGN.md

-# Technical Design of NameOfMobileApp
+# Technical Design of Tutor Finder

 ## Technologies used
 * Google Maps API